mdemartinis/GithubActions/README.md

 Replace `<MODULE_NAME>` with your desired module name, tipically, your repository name in the form of: **github.com/mdemartinis/GithubActions**

+### Running the GitHub Action workflow

+#### Requirements and Dependencies

+In this case, running the CI pipeline should be easier than running the solution locally, as it takes care of the dependencies automatically.
+Though it's required to set up two Repository Secrets, to use later as Environment Variables in the runner.
+These secrets are the AWS credentials and must be called as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+Also,  you'll need to take care of the [backend.tf] and `BUCKET_NAME` as mentioned above in **Running the solution locally**.

-Always remember to verify that the run has completed successfully and the cloud resources have been destroyed, to not incur in undesired billing.
+**Always remember to verify that the run has completed successfully and the cloud resources have been destroyed, to not incur in undesired billing.**

 [//]: #

    [backend.tf]: <https://github.com/mdemartinis/GithubActions/blob/pipeline/terraform/backend.tf>
+   [test1_validate_tags_test.go]: <https://github.com/mdemartinis/GithubActions/blob/pipeline/terratest/test1_validate_tags_test.go>